-Standard members with unpaid membership dues of two or more years will be removed from the TIAFT membership list.
+Standard members with unpaid membership dues by the end of the calendar year will be removed from the TIAFT membership list.

 A member may be censured or expelled from TIAFT for unethical or other conduct detrimental to the profession of forensic toxicology, or conduct detrimental to TIAFT as an organization.

 Article 3 - Executive Board

 Section 1 – Board Members and Terms of Office

 The Executive Board of the Association shall consist of a President, a President-Elect, the immediate Past-President, a Secretary, a Treasurer and three other elected Board Members.
 They shall serve for three-year terms.